-The mission of Second Wind Cottages is to house and walk with people toward restored lives.
+The mission of Second Wind is to house and walk with people toward restored lives.
+We are a not-for-profit organization that provides homes and hope!

 Our funding comes from private individuals, grants, businesses, other organizations, and fundraising events.
 Several local businesses and professionals have donated and/or discounted their products and services.
 Residents pay a program fee if or when they are able, some through a housing subsidy and some through their income source.